Can I Have A Heatstroke While Snow Skiing, or is it a sunstroke? Is there a difference?

 Paying attention to how your body is reacting to the exercise will help you avoid getting to the dangerous point of heatstroke.

 Hypothermia remains a danger, as when you are extra tired, you may not realize how cold you are.
 Skiing when you have health issues can lead to your body not recognizing that it is in trouble.

 When you only have a weekend to ski, you want to make use of every minute, and get all the use from your day pass.
 Understandable, but being aware of where you are with your health is much more important for a fun trip skiing.

 How Do I Know I Am Having A Heatstroke?

 Most heatstroke happens when your body can’t cool itself down.

 Your hypothalamus sets your core body temperature.
-Typically your temperature is set at about 98.6 degrees Fahrenheit (37 degrees Celsius).
-But if your body takes in more heat than it releases, your internal temperature can rise above this set-point.
+Typically your temperature is set at about 98.6 degrees Fahrenheit (37 Celsius).
+But if your body makes more heat than it releases, your internal temperature can rise above this set point.

 If you produce more heat with a fever, or by strenuous activity, you will need to help your body by taking appropriate measures.

 With a fever, cool but not cold liquids into your tummy can help, as well as Tylenol, or aspirin.
 Anything more, that advice should come from your Primary care physician.

 If you have stayed out in the cold too long, getting some warm liquids, not hot, but warm into your body is a good starting place.
 Make sure your feet are not wet and cold, and that gloves are not wet.